This page contains links to various FERC posting requirements and other regulatory information.

 System OperatorsManager, Control Center OperationsResponsible for the operation of the transmission system.
 Responsible for ensuring that the transmission system is operated according to procedures and guidelines for providing high quality service to VELCO customers.
 Manages transmission system emergencies and unplanned outages and coordinates the Vermont and New England area operating activity with Vermont distribution utilities.
 Ensures switching, tagging and work activity conforms to the VELCO safety and switching rules.

-Operations Training CoordinatorDirector, Operations and EMSResponsible for developing, designing, implementing and evaluating the Company’s Operations personnel training.
+Operations Training CoordinatorManager of Operations SupportResponsible for developing, designing, implementing and evaluating the Company’s Operations personnel training.

-Market Settlement AnalystTeam Lead, Power AccountingResponsible for performing settlement and related functions.
+Market Settlement AnalystManager, Power AccountingResponsible for performing settlement and related functions.

-Market Settlement Support AnalystTeam Lead, Power AccountingResponsible for performing all functions relating to the processing, validation and submittal of all internal and external contracts within the VELCO and ISO-NE market systems.
+Market Settlement Support AnalystManager, Power AccountingResponsible for performing all functions relating to the processing, validation and submittal of all internal and external contracts within the VELCO and ISO-NE market systems.
 Responsible for the accurate and timely processing of all daily market settlements.

 Manager, EMSDirector, Operations and EMSResponsible for successful operation of the EMS system including SCADA/EMS and plant information systems.